-Expenditure £30.0m, income £0.5m, net expenditure £29.5m (2020/21: Expenditure £9.4m, income £1.9m, net expenditure £7.5m)
+Expenditure £30.1m, income £0.7m, net expenditure £29.4m (2021/22: Expenditure £30.0m, income £0.5m, net expenditure £29.5m)

 A number of grants are made from City's Cash each year, through the Central Grants Programme, promoting initiatives across a wide range of charitable causes in London.

-The Central Grants Programme has three City's Cash funding themes:
+The Central Grants Programme has four City's Cash funding themes:

 - Stronger Communities

 - Enjoying Green Spaces and the Natural Environment

 - Inspiring London through Culture

+- Education and employment support

 In addition, grants are made to emergency organisations to assist with the relief of national and international disasters.
-During 21/22 the City Corporation also enacted a one-off Covid-19 recovery grant scheme to support businesses in the Square Mile to bounce back from the pandemic.
-This scheme totalled £10m and is largely the reason for the increased spend in this area compared to the prior year.
+In 21/22 the City Corporation enacted a one-off Covid-19 recovery grant scheme to support businesses in the Square Mile to bounce back from the pandemic.
+This scheme totalled £10m and is largely the reason for the increased spend in this area in the prior year.